Skip to main content

 7. Grazing & Crop Damage

-• Stripped bark
+• Stripped bark on young trees

-• Cropped pasture
+• Cropped pasture and chewed regrowth

-• Trampled vegetation
+• Trampled crops and flattened vegetation

 8. Bedding Areas

-• Oval or circular flattened patches in grass or dense cover.
+• Oval or circular flattened patches in grass

 Seeing increasing deer activity on your property?
 Book a property assessment and get a tailored management plan in place before numbers escalate.

-Strategic and Compliant Feral Deer Management
+Strategic and Compliant Feral Deer Management in NSW

 Effective feral deer control requires planned, lawful and targeted strategies.
 Deer are highly mobile, intelligent animals with strong flight responses, meaning poorly planned or ad‑hoc control efforts can increase dispersal and long‑term management challenges.
 Professional control programs use species‑specific knowledge and coordinated methods to achieve meaningful population reduction.